-Ta values outside of specified minimum and maximum thresholds (i.e. nonphysical) have the appropriate quality flag set and the affected Ta are set to missing.
+Ta values outside of specified minimum (current 50 K) and maximum (currently 350 K) thresholds (i.e. nonphysical) have the appropriate quality flag set and the affected Ta are set to missing.
+This check is done both on the Ta, as well as the Tb values after the various corrections are applied.